-The UH-1Y utility helicopter is fully marinised and capable of shipboard operations worldwide, including take-off, landing, refuelling and rearming.
+The UH-1Y utility helicopter is capable of shipboard operations worldwide, including take-off, landing, refuelling, and rearming.
 The helicopter is securable for deck movement up to Sea State 5.
-Missions include airborne command and control, aeromedical evacuation, troop transport, transport of supplies and equipment and search and rescue.
+The missions supported by the aircraft include airborne command and control, aeromedical evacuation, troop transport, transport of supplies and equipment, and search and rescue.

 UH-1Y Huey upgrade programme

-Under the US Marine Corps H-1 programme, 100 UH-1N Huey utility helicopters are being remanufactured by Bell Helicopter to the UH-1Y grade and 180 AH-1W SuperCobra attack helicopters to AH-1Z grade.
+Under the US Marine Corps H-1 programme, 100 UH-1N Huey utility helicopters were remanufactured by Bell Textron to the UH-1Y grade and 180 AH-1W SuperCobra attack helicopters to AH-1Z grade.

 In April 2005, the USMC decided that the helicopters will be built as new rather than remanufactured, starting from the third low-rate initial production (LRIP) batch in 2008.